AFehaid/Buy-Via/README.md

 This project consists of two main components:

-- **Backend (FastAPI)**: The backend handles data processing, authentication, and interactions with the database.
+- **`/backend`**: Contains the backend implementation using FastAPI, it handles data processing, authentication, and interactions with the database.
-- **Frontend (React)**: The frontend provides a user-friendly interface for customers to search and compare prices.
+- **`/FrontEnd`**: Contains the frontend implementation using React, provides a user-friendly interface for customers to search and compare prices.
+- **`backend/scraper`**: Handles data collection from e-commerce websites using Selenium.
+- **`backend/ai_modules`**: Contains AI functionality for product classification, recommendations, and products grouping.

 The application is designed to be fast, efficient, and scalable.
-It runs using Docker, which makes it easier to deploy on different machines.
+It runs using Docker, which makes it easier to deploy on different machines and runs the scrapes without issues.

 ## Technical Overview